The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals

 Salt-marsh Harvest Mouse

 Due to its coloring, the salt-marsh harvest mouse is also known as the red-bellied harvest mouse.
 They live in the San Francisco Bay Area and can be found in areas with vegetation.

 Pollution and development of the area have caused the salt-marsh harvest mouse to become endangered.
 There are two subspecies, but both have been classed as endangered.

-They are approximately 7cm in length with a tail up to 10cm.
+They are approximately 7cm long, with a tail of up to 10cm.
 They weigh up to 20g.

-The sea otter is a marine mammal found on the northern and eastern North Pacific Ocean coasts.
+The sea otter is a mammal on the northern and eastern North Pacific Ocean coasts.
 They usually weigh between 14 and 45 kilograms and are about 1.2 to 1.5 meters in total body length.

 They are considered the largest members of the weasel family but are among the smallest marine mammals.

-Their primary form of insulation is a thick coat of fur, and they are capable of living exclusively in the ocean.
+Their primary form of insulation is a thick coat of fur, and they can live exclusively in the ocean.
 They feed primarily on marine invertebrates such as urchins, mollusks, crustaceans, and fish species.

-In the past, sea otters were hunted extensively for their fur, which significantly decreased their population.
+In the past, sea otters were hunted extensively for their fur, significantly decreasing their population.
 However, conservation efforts and reintroduction programs have successfully re-establish sea otters’ presence in their natural habitat.
 They are still listed as endangered species.

 Their pelage is usually brown.
 Diurnal animals tend to rest together in single-sex groups called rafts.
 A raft might contain from 10 to 100 individuals.
 Male rafts are generally bigger than female ones.

 They can be found in areas protected from the most severe ocean winds, such as rocky coastlines and barrier reefs.

-The sei whale is a large marine mammal, measuring from 39-52 ft (12-18m) and weighing between 17-45 tons.
+The sei whale is a large marine mammal, measuring 39-52 ft (12-18m) and weighing between 17-45 tons.
 The females are larger than the males.

 There are no commercial whale-watching operations anywhere dedicated to watching this species of whale.
 They do not gather in the same areas from one season to the next as most whales do, making them elusive.